ProdevappOFFICIAL/x402GateAPI/API_IMPLEMENTED.md

 {
   "success": false,
   "error": {
-    "code": "NO_FILE",
+    "code": "NO_FILES",
-    "message": "No file uploaded"
+    "message": "No files uploaded"
   }
 }
 ```